 For tattoo artists interested in expanding into the business side of the industry, now is the perfect time.
 The tattoo industry has been growing rapidly the past few years - and expected to continue.
-Whether you need to know more about how to start a tattoo business or you’re looking to improve your current tattoo business’ performance, you’ll find everything you need right here.
+Whether you need to know more about how to start a new tattoo business or you’re looking to improve your current business’ performance, you’ll find everything you need right here.

 What Makes A Tattoo Business Successful?